13 Kitchen Backsplash Design Ideas

 Make It Match

-Popular industrial materials have made their way into kitchen backsplash designs.
-Concrete is no longer limited to countertops but comes in planks and tiles large and small that are perfect for backsplashes.
+Popular industrial materials have made their way into kitchen backsplash designs too.
+Concrete is no longer limited to countertops but comes in planks and tiles, both large and small, that are perfect for backsplashes.
 Some are real concrete, and others have a concrete-like appearance but are made of ceramic or porcelain.